-Favorite memories include the Symphony’s 1998 performance in Carnegie Hall (gotta keep up with Mom!) and sharing the stage with my tuba-playing son during the Major-Minor Concerts (another family tradition!).
-One special moment was during a runout concert (a concert at a venue outside of Jacoby Hall), when the bass drum got loose during Tchaikovsky’s 1812 Overture and went rolling down the risers, coming to rest beside the piccolo player.
-No harm done, but the visual was fabulous!
+Favorite memories include our 1998 Carnegie Hall performance (gotta keep up with Mom!) and sharing the stage with my tuba-playing son during the Major/minor Concert.
+One special moment was during a runout concert when the bass drum got loose and went rolling down the risers, stopping beside the piccolo.
+No harm done, but hilarious!

 Do you have pets?

-I have three grand-dogs: Jack (miniature dachshund), Wrigley (“blue” pit bull) and Desmond (boxer/pit mix).
-All three dogs love to be loved!
-Jack has been known to play “fetch the ball” for four hours without a break; the humans involved had to switch out!
+I have three grand-dogs: Wrigley (“blue” pit bull), Desmond (boxer/pit mix) and Jack (mini-dachshund), who has been known to play “fetch the ball” for four hours without a break; the humans involved had to switch out!

 Who is your favorite composer?